+Looking at the above theorem, we find that each binary point not in $\cC$ gives rise to a valid inequality separating it from $\cC$.
+Moreover, binary points in $\cC$ satisfy these valid inequalities, i.e., they are in the polyhedral outer approximation $\cO$.
+We define two sets related to the polyhedral outer approximation $\cO$.
+The \textit{generating set} is defined as because it generates the following \textit{cut coefficient set}:

+By \Cref{lem.sep}, $\cO$ is an exact polyhedral outer approximation, so replacing $x \in \cC$ with $x \in \cO$ does not change the binary feasible set.
+This gives rise to an exact MILP formulation equivalent to the submodular knapsack problem with conflicts:

-However, $\cX$ (and hence $\Theta$) is unknown before the search space is explored, and its cardinality may be exponential.
+However, $\cX$ (and hence $\Theta$) is unknown before exploring the search space, and its cardinality may be exponential.
 In practice, the cuts corresponding to $\Theta$ can only be separated \textit{lazily}, i.e., a cut is added until a point $\hat{x}$ is found in $\cX$.
-This finite family of cuts cannot be used by an off-the-shelf solver, but it is a key component for constructing our PWL-B$\&$C algorithm in \Cref{sec.pwl}.
+Off-the-shelf solvers do not use this finite family of cuts, but it is a crucial component for constructing our PWL-B$\&$C algorithm in \Cref{sec.pwl}.

 The following lemma explains the approximation error of the polyhedral outer approximation $\cO$ w.r.t. $\overline{\cC}$.

 \begin{lemma}[\cite{ben2001polyhedral}] Let \(\epsilon > 0\), then there exists a method to construct a polyhedral outer approximation $\cO$ of \( \overline{\cC}\) with additional \(\bO{1}|\cN'|\log(\frac{1}{\epsilon})\) variables and constraints, such that the relative \(\ell_\infty\) approximation error \(\max_{x \in \cO} |\sum_{i \in \cN'} a'_i x_i + \sigma\sqrt{\sum_{i\in \cN'} b'_i x_i^2 } - c| / c\) is at most \(\epsilon\). \end{lemma}